Rayean-Mahmud/SQA-Project/Bug Reports/Bug_03_front-end_validation_error_learningApp_website.md

 ---

 ## Bug Summary

-The **Front-end error message are not visible** below Name, Mobile and Password when user tries to register by only entering email address.
+The **Front-end validation error message are not visible appropriately ** below Name, Mobile and Password when user tries to register by only entering email address.

 ---

 ## Preconditions